IBM/bamoe/examples/process-persistence/README.md

             </dependencies>
         </profile>
 ```
-The dependencies needed are `oracle jdbc driver, ojdbc11, oraclepki` and `bamoe-oracle-mappings`.
+The dependencies needed are `oracle jdbc driver` and `bamoe-oracle-mappings`.

 This is the configuration for Oracle
 ```